don/cordova-plugin-ble-central/README.md

 This is an early version of plugin, the API is likely to change.

- * Android does not queue BLE commands yet
  * iOS does not return advertising data
- * All services are discovered, this can be slow, especially on iOS.
-Future versions may need to pass options object to connect with desired services.
+ * All services are discovered, this can be slow, especially on iOS
- * Android might have a hard limit of 4 notifications per connection http://processors.wiki.ti.com/index.php/SensorTag_User_Guide#Notification_limit
  * Implementation doesn't stop you from scanning during a scan
  * Indicate is not implemented